15 Things You Should Do When You Find a Burst Pipe

 Turn up the Heat

 Set up fans to blow heat into cold rooms.
 Keep the garage door closed.
 If you have reduced water flow, heat the most vulnerable pipes (usually in basements and crawl spaces or near exterior walls) with a hair dryer.
 Leave the faucet on while you apply heat.
 As you melt ice, the flow will increase.
-Figure out how to insulate walls to help keep pipes from freezing.
+To prevent pipes from freezing, insulate your walls.

 Place a Piece of Rubber over the Leak